NgoQuocBao1010/NgoQuocBao1010/README.md

 - 🏫 I'm currently a senior student of Can Tho University.

+- 🌱 At the momment, I'm a full-time backend engineer working at [Fuixlabs company](https://fuixlabs.com/).

-- 🌱 At the momment, I'm focusing on learning Machine Learning 🤖 development with Python and Web development with Vue.js.
+- 🔬 I'm interested in learning Machine Learning 🤖, Data Engineering 🔢 with Python and Web development with Vue.js.

 - 👯 I’m looking to collaborate on **OpenSource Projects**